 As you can see, there are many, many considerations that go into a sentencing decision in Michigan.
 You should hire a very experienced attorney to represent you in this process and throughout your involvement with the court system.
-At Kronzek & Cronkright, our attorneys have over 80 years of combined experience representing criminal defendants all over Michigan.
+At The Kronzek Firm, our attorneys have around 100 years of combined experience representing criminal defendants all over Michigan.
 We have a successful track record of navigating our clients through the sentencing process and receiving favorable results.

 Contact us today!
 We answer the phones all day and all night at (866) 766-5245!

 - Why do Habitual Offenders Keep Reoffending?
 (Pt 1)It seems like a simple question – why would a person choose to keep committing crimes?
 Especially if they keep being caught and getting into trouble?
 Surely it makes sense just to follow the law and not make the kind of choices that get you into trouble with the courts, right?
 Surely no one wants […]